Chris Rice: As a songwriter

 Rice's songwriting career began in the mid-1980s, after moving from his Washington, D.C., home to Nashville, Tenn.
 During that period several of Rice's songs were recorded by other artists, including Kathy Troccoli and Terri Gibbs.
 Rice's "Welcome to Our World", an original Christmas song since recorded by Michael W. Smith, Amy Grant and John Tesh, moved Smith to urge his new label, Rocketown Records, to sign Rice as its first artist in 1996.

+Rice and MacLeod composed song "By Faith" for Kim Boyce.
+It was released on Warner Alliance.
+It was a hit on the CCM chart, peaking at No. 3 for the week of 2 January 1995.

 Solo artist

 With the help of Monroe Jones' production skills, Chris Rice recorded Deep Enough to Dream for a September 1997 release.
 Past the Edges followed a year later.
 Rice's third album, Smell the Color 9, was issued in late 2000.

 In 2001, Rice released two piano-only, instrumental releases, The Living Room Sessions and The Living Room Sessions: Christmas, recorded on Rice's own living room grand piano.

 His sixth album, Run the Earth...
 Watch the Sky, released in March 2003, Chris again joined the production talents of his longtime friend and collaborator Monroe Jones.
 The album's first single was "The Other Side of the Radio".

 These four studio releases (plus the two instrumental releases) fulfilled Rice's contractual commitment to Rocketown and they issued several compilation albums, Short Term Memories and Snapshots: Live and Fan Favorites, following his departure in June 2004 and February 2005 respectively.